Medicinal Plant Lexicon

 The quality of the following drugs or drug preparations is specified in the European Pharmacopoeia (Ph.
 Eur.):

-• Cinnamon bark (Cinnamomi Cortex)
+• Cinnamon bark (Cinnamomi cortex)

 • Cinnamon oil (Cinnamomi zeylanici corticis aetheroleum)